tobilg/ai-observer/README.md

 ### Watch Command

 Watch local session files in real-time and import new data incrementally as it's written.
-This is an alternative to configuring OTLP exporters — just start the watcher and it picks up data from the tools' native log files.
+This is an alternative to configuring OTLP exporters for Claude Code, Codex CLI, and Gemini CLI — just start the watcher and it picks up data from those tools' native log files.

 ```bash
 ai-observer watch [claude-code|codex|gemini|all] [options]